HardlyDifficult/Tutorials/Chapter2.md

-# 2) A character that walks, jumps, and dies
+# 2) Walk, jump, and die

+Basic animations, player controller, effector, particle system

 In chapter 2, we add a character to the scene.
 He can walk and jump, and dies when hitting an enemy, creating a basic platformer.

 This assumes you completed chapter 1, or you can download the project so far.
 (TODO link)